-On successful completion of the Postgraduate Teaching Apprenticeship programme you will be awarded the Postgraduate Teaching Apprenticeship Standard that will enable you to gain Qualified Teacher Status (QTS) and a Postgraduate Certificate from the University of Brighton.
+On successful completion of the Postgraduate Teaching Apprenticeship programme you will be awarded the Postgraduate Teaching Apprenticeship Standard that will enable you to gain Qualified Teacher Status (QTS) from the University of Brighton.

-The Postgraduate Teaching Apprenticeship is open to existing employees of the University of Brighton Academies Trust and is designed for experienced professionals and graduates aspiring to become a teaching professional.
+The Postgraduate Teaching Apprenticeship is designed for experienced professionals and graduates aspiring to become a teaching professional.
 Typical entry roles include a Teaching Assistant or Cover Supervisor.

 The Postgraduate Teaching Apprenticeship blends workplace learning with part-time university study.
 You will be based in one of our secondary academies for the duration of the year long apprenticeship, and 80 per cent of your time will be spent engaging in on-the-job school-based training.
 The remaining 20 per cent will be spent studying through a mix of web-based, face-to-face and independent learning, covering: